rskwan/rskwan.github.io/_posts/2016-06-01-berkeley-tea.md

 U-Cha isn't a big place, but it has about the same number of accessible power outlets as Asha, so it's convenient if you want to sit there all day.
 The shop has a pretty simple, clean design that doesn't particularly stand out.
 The music (and sometimes other patrons, but mostly the music) can be pretty loud, which is kind of annoying.

 * Fruit tea: Decent, though it's unclear if there's much actual fruit.
 (Personal favorites: jade lime, lychee, kumquat.)
-* Milk tea: At least you can tell that they use actual tea.
-I usually get the roasted oolong, occasionally with tofu pudding, which is a nice combination.
+* Milk tea: At least you can tell that they use actual tea, and probably actual milk.
+I usually get the roasted oolong, occasionally with [tofu pudding](https://en.wikipedia.org/wiki/Douhua).
 * Creama tea: I like them.
 I've only tried the salty creama with green and oolong teas, but I was pretty satisfied.
 Nothing special, but satisfactory.

 ![U-Cha, lemon kumquat green tea]({{ "/media/2016-06-01/ucha_lemonkumquatgreen.jpg" | prepend:site.baseurl }})